Herbs and spices have a prominent position on my Anti-Inflammatory Diet Pyramid because many of these culinary staples offer twin health benefits:

 2.)
 A host of healthful compounds that can both lower disease risk and alleviate symptoms of existing conditions.

-As my colleague Tieraona Low Dog, M.D. puts it, "Many spices and culinary herbs have a wide array of valuable antioxidant, antimicrobial, anti-inflammatory, and anti-carcinogenic compounds.
+As my colleague Tieraona Low Dog, M.D., an internationally recognized expert in the fields of integrative medicine, dietary supplements and women’s health, puts it, "Many spices and culinary herbs have a wide array of valuable antioxidant, antimicrobial, anti-inflammatory, and anti-carcinogenic compounds.
 When you can get those advantages along with wonderful fragrances and flavors, it just makes sense to learn to use them in every meal that you prepare."

 Before going further, let me offer some definitions.
 Herbs and spices are parts of plants that are used principally for flavoring or medicine, rather than as significant sources of daily calories.
 What's the difference between the two?
 Herbs are typically the leafy, green portions of a plant.
 Spices are derived from other parts including seeds, berries, fruits, bark and roots.